-Face coverings come in many kinds, ranging from homemade cloth face coverings and plastic face shields to surgical masks and N95 respirators.
+Face coverings come in many kinds, including homemade cloth face coverings, plastic face shields, surgical masks and N95 respirators.

 We encourage Oregonians to continue conserving medical-grade masks for the medical professionals who need them most.
-Face shields and cloth face coverings are effective for most non-medical uses, and they’re both reusable and washable.
+Cloth face coverings are effective for most non-medical uses, and they’re reusable and washable.